dydx-06/yt/README.md

 # yt
-Code for all Manim animations
+This repository contains the code for all the animations on my YouTube channel.